tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

 **Disclaimer / Warning**

-This document is a very early design proposal (which has since been accepted) that explored the tradeoffs of using this simplified form vs the tranditional polyhedral schedule list form.
+This document is a very early design proposal (which has since been accepted) that explored the tradeoffs of using this simplified form vs the traditional polyhedral schedule list form.
 At some point, this document could be dusted off and written as a proper academic paper, but until now, it is better to included it in this crufty form than not to.
 Beware that this document uses archaic